daizigege/daizigege.github.io/_pages/includes/intro.md

 # 🧐 About Me

 I am a  PhD student majoring in Cyberspace Security at Nanjing University of Aeronautics and Astronautics, supervised by Prof. [Yushu Zhang](https://yushuzhang.cn/).
+I am currently studying in Italy as a visiting Ph.D. student under the supervision of Prof. [Pierangela Samarati ](https://samarati.di.unimi.it/cv) (IEEE/ACM Fellow, the creator of K-anonymity).

 Email:  wangtao21@nuaa.edu.cn; wangtao_dzgg@163.com; taow1776@gmail.com